flashingstars/alx-low_level_programming/README.md

 Directory 0x0A-argc_argv contains code utilizing the argc argv[] arguments.

+Directory 0x09-static_libraries contains a static library file, a bash script that when executed creates a static library and a main header with all prototypes.

+Directory 0x0B-malloc_free contains files that utilize malloc free functions.

 There are additional README.md files in each directory that helps explain the tasks in detail, main.h files and main.c or _putchar _files that are either used to call functions or are called in functions.